borisdev/resume/resume.md

 ### Open source and papers

 -   Co-founder of a library for clustering geographic areas, [github.com/clusterpy](https://github.com/clusterpy/clusterpy).
 To jump start the project, I went to Medellín, Columbia and taught students for three weeks in location data, object-oriented design and UI programming.
-- [Geoscore](http://geoscore.com/) was a startup idea to make choropleth maps to rank and visualize the demographics of 85,000 Census tracts (or neighborhoods).
+- [Geoscore](http://geoscore.com/) was a startup idea to make choropleth maps to rank and visualize the demographics of 85,000 Census tracts (or neighborhoods) based on the user's custom preferences on where she wants to live.
   [Geoscore repo](https://github.com/schmidtc/geoscore).
 -   A play Ethereum MEV bot, [github.com/borisdev/play_mev_bot](https://github.com/borisdev/play_mev_bot)